 NE 12th Street Multipurpose Path

-The NE 12th Street Multipurpose Path project, identified in 2009 Pedestrian and Bicycle Transportation Plan and funded by the Downtown Transportation Plan Implementation Program, will build a 12-foot wide multipurpose path with a 5-foot planter strip along the north side of NE 12th Street between 108th Avenue NE and 112th Avenue NE.
+The NE 12th Street Multipurpose Path project, identified in 2009 Pedestrian and Bicycle Transportation Plan and funded by the Downtown Transportation Plan Implementation Program, is building a 12-foot wide multipurpose path with a 5-foot planter strip along the north side of NE 12th Street between 108th Avenue NE and 112th Avenue NE.
 The path provides a link between the 108th Avenue Northeast Bikeway and a wide multipurpose path already in place on the bridge over I-405 between 112th Avenue NE and 116th Avenue NE.
 The project was completed in spring 2021.

 Main Street Bikeway

 This project, identified in the 2009 Pedestrian and Bicycle Transportation Plan as a bicycle priority corridor and part of the Lake to Lake Trail, included new bike lanes along several blocks of Main Street, extending existing bike lanes from 105th to 108th Avenue.
 The lanes now connect the shops and restaurants of Old Bellevue to the offices, residences, transit center and Bellevue High School along the 108th Avenue Bikeway.
 Installation was completed in early October 2019.

 108th Avenue NE Bikeway

-In summer 2020, the 108th Avenue NE Complete Street project will construct mobility improvements from south of Main Street to NE 12th Street.
-These improvements will make it safer and more convenient for people walking, bicycling, riding transit, and driving on this busy street.
-Improvements to the bikeway include making the bike lanes continuous, adding separate bike signals, adding more curbs, flexible posts, and planter boxes, and constructing a raised bikeway through some busy driveways.
+In 2020, the 108th Avenue NE Complete Street project, building on the Bikeway project that was completed in 2018 and adding improvements to make this busy street safer and more convenient for all users.
+Improvements to the bikeway included making the bike lanes continuous, adding separate bike signals, adding more curbs, flexible posts, and planter boxes, and constructing a raised bikeway through some busy driveways.
 Both the 2018 demonstration project and the 2021 refinements were completed with funding from the Neighborhood Safety, Connectivity, and Congestion Levy.
 The Complete Street project was finished in early 2021 (project webpage).

 108th Avenue NE Complete Street outreach materials: